 How To Grow the Eucharis Lily

 The Eucharis lily is an evergreen bulb that originates from moist forests in South America.
 This means they do best in a warm sheltered spot which receives dappled shade, or morning sun and afternoon shade.They can handle darker shade but flowering will be reduced.
+When grown indoors they will need a bright position to get them to flower.

 Improve your soil by adding plenty of organic matter like aged manures and compost.
 The soil also needs to be free draining so for clay soils add some eco-flo gypsum to improve drainage.
 If growing in a pot choose a decent sized pot so you won’t have to repot each year (they don’t like being disturbed) and use a premium quality potting mix.
 Plant the bulb and water in with eco-seaweed to get it off to a great start.